Ricette di Sicilia

 💡 Tips and Variations

-For an extra fragrant twist, try adding a tablespoon of orange liqueur or rum to the dough.
-If you like contrasting flavours, swap the orange marmalade for fig or cherry jam.
+For an extra fragrant touch, stir in a tablespoon of orange liqueur or rum into the dough.

 📦 Storage

-- • Store the Rame di Napoli in an airtight container for up to 3 days.
+- • Store your Rame di Napoli in an airtight container to keep them fresh for up to three days.

-- • You can freeze the biscuits without glaze for up to a month and add the topping after thawing.
+- • For longer storage, freeze the unglazed biscuits for up to a month and glaze them after thawing.

-- • Keep them in a cool, dry spot away from any heat.
+- • Keep them in a cool, dry place away from heat and humidity.

 🍷 Pairing